dmig/tablet-scripts/README.md

     debug: false
     # do nothing, just print, what would be done
     test: false
+    # do subpixel rendering rotation
+    rotate_subpixels: true

 # this is your tablet screen name, get it via xrandr -q
 builtin_screen: eDP1

-# input devices: look for these names using xinput list,
-#  you need to add only 'slave pointer' devices

 # list of built-in devices (touchscreen, digitizer):
+#  look for these names using xinput list,
+#  you need only 'slave pointer' devices;
-#  those will be mapped to built-in screen
+#  only these devices will be rotated
-builtin_devices:
+rotate_devices:
     - FTSC1000:00 2808:5012
     - Wacom HID 104 Pen stylus
     - Wacom HID 104 Pen eraser
-# don't rotate those devices
-ignore_devices:
-    - Virtual core XTEST pointer
 ```

 Usage